erasmus-without-paper/ewp-reference-connector/doc/activities/WP5.3-Development-of-connectors-by-WP-partners-starting-from-specifiactions-for-reference-connector/WP5.3.2 - Development Gent.md

 ## WP5.3.2 - Development Gent

-*Each partner needs to fill in contact information about the developing team.*
+*Each partner needs to fill in contact information about their developing team.*
 ...

 ### Contact information for local developing team